Thein-Naing/workout-api-mern/README.md

 <img width="960" alt="image" src="https://github.com/Thein-Naing/workout-api-mern/assets/117463446/19eef9f2-91d0-49a7-9950-bba7a64bf990">
 <img width="960" alt="image" src="https://github.com/Thein-Naing/workout-api-mern/assets/117463446/5251aa01-a45a-469e-86bd-53e91b4a94e7">

-# `This is continuation tutorial of authentication and authorization course for netninja.dev MERN crash course.
+# `This is authentication and authorization continuation tutorial from netninja.dev.
 You can buy all course at www.netninja.dev.
 The instructor guy's explanation for this courses are also awesome! `
 `I follow this tutorial but I did all coding from scratch by avoding copy and paste from course so that I can create my own later and I also changed some coding and styling as per my layman/idiot understanding.`

 `[1]-  `Before deploying in Render.com in my local host frontend and backend are working toghether fine .
 Now backend is not properly working on Render.com.